-Press the ▲▼ buttons or turn the dial, select [Protect] and press the button.
+Press the ▲▼ buttons, select [Protect] and press the (button.

-You can unlock groups of protected images if you select [Unlock] in Step 2, while in [Select Range] or [All Images].
+You can unlock groups of protected images if you select [Unlock] in Step 2, while in [Select Range], [All Images] or [Select by Category].

 Organizing Images by Category (My Category)

 You can categorize images.
 You can also use the categorized images in the following functions.